stefano-gajon-cko/Checkout.HeartBeat/README.md

 A fluent api to run health checks in background for your console application.

-Metrics are based on [AppMetrics](https://www.app-metrics.io/web-monitoring/aspnet-core/) and the background service implementation is inspired by [this](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/) article
+Metrics are based on [AppMetrics](https://www.app-metrics.io/web-monitoring/aspnet-core/) and the background service implementation is mainly based on [this](https://blogs.msdn.microsoft.com/cesardelatorre/2017/11/18/implementing-background-tasks-in-microservices-with-ihostedservice-and-the-backgroundservice-class-net-core-2-x/) article

 ## Nuget